openvinotoolkit/openvino/src/bindings/python/README.md

 # OpenVINO Python API

-OpenVINO Python API is a part of OpenVINO library.
+OpenVINO Python API is a part of the OpenVINO library.
 The component is responsible for:

-* Bindings of OpenVINO - allowing users to utilize OpenVINO library in their Python code.
+* Bindings of OpenVINO - allowing users to use the OpenVINO library in their Python code.
 Python API provides bindings to basic and advanced APIs from OpenVINO Runtime.
 * Extending OpenVINO with pythonic features - on top of direct translations from C++, Python API component:
     * Adds specific extensions to support numpy-based data.
     * Provides support for external frameworks inputs.
     * Provides shortcuts and helpers with more pythonic design.
-    * Allows to apply advanced concepts like shared memory to take full advantage of OpenVINO.
+    * Allows to apply advanced concepts, like shared memory, to take full advantage of OpenVINO.

-OpenVINO Python API uses [common codestyle checks](https://github.com/openvinotoolkit/openvino/blob/master/src/bindings/python/docs/contributing.md#contribution-guidelines-and-best-practices) that are adjusted to project needs.
+OpenVINO Python API uses [the common codestyle checks](https://github.com/openvinotoolkit/openvino/blob/master/src/bindings/python/docs/contributing.md#contribution-guidelines-and-best-practices) which are adjusted to project needs.

 ## Key contacts